 The men said that they were held in extended lockdown, a form of solitary confinement, in a concrete cell for over 23 hours a day, where they were given one 10-minute phone call a month.
 The cells were filthy, they said, and often smelled of feces and urine.
 In the summer it would get “excruciatingly hot,” and in the winter, freezing cold.
 They also said guards would regularly spray individual prisoners in their cells with chemicals that would emanate throughout the rest of the cells, affecting the entire tier.

 “It’s like your body is on fire.
 It’s like a heat you can’t get rid of.
 It’s excruciating pain.
-It takes your breath away,” said Carlton Turner, one of the former David Wade prisoners who offered videoconference testimony before the U.S. District Court for the Middle District of Louisiana in Baton Rouge on Monday.
+It takes your breath away,” said Carlton Turner, one of the former David Wade prisoners who offered videoconference testimony before the U.S. District Court for the Western District of Louisian on Monday.

 Lawyers for the Louisiana Department of Public Safety and Corrections, however, argued that the state has wide latitude about the conditions in which they can hold prisoners, and that the prison system in Louisiana uses solitary confinement at similar rates as other states around the country.